 Benelli M4 922r

-922(r) laws for the Benelli M4/M1014
+922(r) Explanation for the Benelli M4/M1014

 Since Benelli makes their shotguns in Italy, they are required to follow 922r compliance if they want to sell their shotguns to American civilians lawfully.
 To stay compliant, they import their Benelli M4s with magazine capacities of 5 rounds and come with either a fixed-length stock or a collapsible stock with a non-collapsible recoil tube.